bugcrowd/HUNT/README.md

 # Burp Suite Bug Hunter Plugin

-The Burp Suite Bug Hunter Plugin (working title) is a Burp extention to identify common parameters vulnerable to certain vulnerabiltiy classes.
-This identification does not actually test these paramters but rather alerts on them so that a bug hunter can test them manually (throughly).
-For each class of vulnerabilty bugcrowd has identified common parameters or functions associated to that vulnerabiolty class.
-We also provide the best resouces in the scanner issue to thourough manual testing of these vulnerability classes.
+The Burp Suite Bug Hunter Plugin (working title) is a Burp extension to identify common parameters vulnerable to certain vulnerability classes.
+This identification does not test these parameters but rather alerts on them so that a bug hunter can test them manually (thoroughly).
+For each class of vulnerability, Bugcrowd has identified common parameters or functions associated with that vulnerability class.
+We also provide the best resources in the scanner issue to do thorough manual testing of these vulnerability classes.

 ## Getting Started